OfficeDev/Microsoft-Teams-Samples/samples/bot-calling-meeting/csharp/README.md

 1. If you are using Visual Studio
     - Launch Visual Studio
     - File -> Open -> Project/Solution
-    - Navigate to `samples/bot-calling-meeting/csharp` folder
+    - Navigate to `samples/bot-calling-meeting/csharp/Source` folder
-    - Select `CallingBotSample.csproj` file
+    - Select the `CallingBotSample.sln` file

 1. Run ngrok - point to port 3978
     // TODO Verify the port number below.